Title Weaves and Tangles

 Three pieces are independent and aimed to be performed separately, but it is possible to play them successively as a cycle.
 No extended technique is needed.
 Nevertheless, many rhythmical and textural challenges claim for the advanced level of difficulty.

 !
-These works may be performed or/and commissioned.
+These works may be performed.
 For your inquiry please contact Natalia.
 In your message, kindly provide some information (brief introduction, collective’s title, website, contact details).
 The score and all necessary material will be sent to you within a week.

 Look at the score samples:

 Watch the scores with computer-generated sound on YouTube :